-Mode of Action: When a person smokes cannabis the cannabinoids are immediately absorbed into the blood, which flows directly to the brain where the most abundant quantity of CB1 receptors reside.
+Mode of Action: When a person smokes cannabis, they immediately absorb the cannabinoids into the blood, which flows directly to the brain where the most abundant quantity of CB1 receptors resides.

 Edibles: Onset: 15m-1.5 hours

-Mode of Action: Cannabis edibles are mostly absorbed through your digestive tract, including your liver.
-When THC is consumed via an edible, your liver will convert it to 11-Hydroxy-THC, an active metabolite that will cross the blood brain barrier and bind to CB1 receptors inducing a long lasting experience.
-Most edibles take longer to onset, and also last longer.
+Mode of Action: You primarily absorb Cannabis edibles through your digestive tract, including your liver.
+When you consume THC via an edible, your liver will convert it to 11-Hydroxy-THC.
+This active metabolite will cross the blood-brain barrier and bind to CB1 receptors inducing a long-lasting experience.
+Most edibles take longer to onset and also last longer.
 This will vary depending on the type of edible and your own body.

 Sublingual Application: Onset: Immediate – 20 minutes